xuman3288/sdk-document/documents-en/sdk/easysdkframework.md

 > **Note 2**：
 >
-> In `AndroidManifest.xml` File, all `android:name` properties needs to be set JAVA package full name.
+> In `AndroidManifest.xml` file, all `android:name` properties needs to be set JAVA package full name.

 > **Note 3**：